STORMWATER EDUCATION & OUTREACH EVENTS

 Volunteers who collect litter at least four times per year for streets or twice a year for streams will receive a certificate of appreciation and recognition on two City 'Adopt' signs posted on each segment end.
 The City will provide bags for the events and will collect full bags upon completion.

-In addition to these outreach events, the City has several educational publications and videos to aid residents and business owners:
+In addition to the outreach events, the City has several educational publications and videos available to aid residents and business owners:

 Clean Streams Brochure

 Know Where Your Water Goes Insert

 The City of Lee's Summit is also a participating member of the Mid-America Regional Council (MARC).
 MARC's Water Resources Division has terrific stormwater education publications and videos that residents and businesses can utilize.